maxitg/SetReplace/README.md

 Out[] = "320b91b5ca1d91b9b7890aa181ad457de3e38939"
 ```

-If the build directory were not clean, it would have "\*" at the end,
+If the build directory were not clean, it would have "\*" at the end.

 **`$SetReplaceBuildTime`** gives a date object of when the paclet was created: